bipface/galkomponents/readme.md

-Galkomponents — UI components for galleries.
+﻿Galkomponents — UI components for galleries.

 Currently only one component is implemented: the *Property Sheet*.